benbalter/benbalter.github.com/_posts/2023-03-02-github-for-non-technical-roles.md

 ## Repositories

-Repositories are the most basic unit of GitHub.
+[Repositories](https://docs.github.com/en/repositories) are the most basic unit of GitHub.
 Each repository represents a real-world project, initiative, or team.
 Repositories contain issues, discussions, and pull requests (more on that in a moment), as well as "code", which for non-technical roles, is often text files in the form of Markdown (more on that too).
-[Official docs](https://docs.github.com/en/repositories).

 ## Markdown